Macedonians (ethnic group): Ethnonym

 The national name derives from the Greek term Makedonía, related to the name of the region, named after the ancient Macedonians and their kingdom.
 It originates from the ancient Greek adjective makednos, meaning "tall", which shares its roots with the adjective makrós, meaning the same.
 The name is originally believed to have meant either "highlanders" or "the tall ones", possibly descriptive of these ancient people.

-In the Late Middle Ages the name of Macedonia had different meanings for Western Europeans and for the Balkan people.
-For the Westerners it denoted the historical territory of the Ancient Macedonia, but for the Balkan Christians, it covered the territories of the former Byzantine province of Macedonia, situated around modern Turkish Edirne.
+During the early modern era, some Dalmatian pan-Slavic ideologists like Mavro Orbini believed the ancient Macedonians were Slavs.
+Under these influences in 19th century some intellectuals in the region developed the idea of direct link between the local Slavs, the early Slavs and the ancient Macedonians.

 With the conquest of the Balkans by the Ottomans in the late 14th century, the name of Macedonia disappeared as a geographical designation for several centuries.
-The name was revived just during the early 19th century, after the foundation of the modern Greek state with its Western Europe-derived obsession with Ancient Greece.
-As a result of the rise of nationalism in the Ottoman Empire, massive Greek religious and school propaganda occurred, and a process of Hellenization was implemented among Slavic-speaking population of the area.
-In this way, the name Macedonians was applied to the local Slavs, aiming to stimulate the development of close ties between them and the Greeks, linking both sides to the ancient Macedonians, as a counteract against the growing Bulgarian cultural influence into the region.
+The name was revived just during the early 19th century, after the foundation of the modern Greek state with its Western Europe-derived obsession with ancient history.
+As a result of the rise of nationalism in the Ottoman Empire, massive Greek religious and school propaganda occurred which led to some "Macedonization" among Slavic-speaking population of the area.
+Accordingly, the name Macedonians was applied to the local Slavs, aiming to stimulate the development of close ties between them and the Greeks, linking both sides to the ancient Macedonians, as a counteract against the growing Bulgarian cultural influence into the region and the Bulgarian Exarchate propaganda.
+Since the 1850s the Macedonian Slavic intellectuals adopted it as a regional identity, and this name began to gain popularity, and some of them would drew from it to imagine a ethnic Macedonian nation, which would eventually come to fruition in 1944.

-Although the local intellectuals initially rejected the Macedonian designation as Greek, since 1850s some of them, adopted it as a regional identity, and this name began to gain popularity.
-Serbian politics then, also encouraged this kind of regionalism to neutralize the Bulgarian influx, thereby promoting Serbian interests there.
-The local educator Kuzman Shapkarev concluded that since the 1870s this foreign ethnonym began to replace the traditional one Bulgarians.
-At the dawn of the 20th century the Bulgarian teacher Vasil Kanchov marked that the local Bulgarians and Koutsovlachs call themselves Macedonians, and the surrounding people also call them in the same way.
-During the interbellum Bulgaria also supported to some extent the Macedonian regional identity, especially in Yugoslavia.
-Its aim was to prevent the Serbianization of the local Slavic speakers, because the very name Macedonia was prohibited in the Kingdom of Yugoslavia.
-Ultimately the designation Macedonian, changed its status in 1944, and went from being predominantly a regional, ethnographic denomination, to a national one.